Rumpunzel/rpg-thingy/skill-tests.md

 </div>

-## Resolving an Uncontested Test
+## Resolving Uncontested Tests

-The base difficulty for all uncontested tests is **1.** You only need to achieve **1** effort to succeed, though sometimes there are complications.
+As mentioned above, most often uncontested tests result from an environmental trait that would noticeably hinder your effort or a character or creature with a trait that would noticeably hinder your effort opposing you.
+The trait's rating is the test's difficulty.

 <figure>
   <img src="https://64.media.tumblr.com/b3f979912d36f99ba5b7be80c1707c14/tumblr_oq2608N2Bs1ro2bqto1_1280.jpg" alt="Late-Night Mugging">
   <figcaption>Even a good ol' late-night mugging can be resolved with a single die roll.</figcaption>
 </figure>

+Should it ever be unclear what difficulty a test is supposed to be, it will most likely be **1;** you only need to achieve **1** effort to succeed.

-If there is an environmental trait that would noticeably hinder your effort, then add its rating to the difficulty of the test.
-Only add the rating of **1** environmental trait to the difficulty.
+If both an environmental and a opponent's trait would notably hinder your efforts, add their ratings together to determine the test's difficulty.
+Only add the rating of **1** environmental trait and/or **1** opponent's trait to the difficulty of an uncontested test.
 When multiple would apply, choose the highest or most relevant.

-If a character or creature opposes your efforts, and they have a trait that would noticeably hinder your effort, then add its rating to the difficulty of the test.
-Only add the rating of **1** trait of an opponent to the difficulty.
-When multiple would apply, choose the highest or most relevant.

-If the difficulty of an uncontested test ever exceeds **3,** consider if a single die roll really is the best way to resolve the situation or if a conflict might be more appropriate.
+If the difficulty of an uncontested test ever exceeds **3,** consider the characters' goals to determine if a single die roll really is the best way to resolve the situation or if a more detailed conflict would be more appropriate.

+### Let It Ride

+If you fail a test, you may not repeat the test with the same skill and attribute again until something fundamentally changes about the situation.
+You may attempt a different attribute but the difficulty of the test might increase.

+You may always change your approach and use a different skill to achieve your goal a different way.

-## Powering Through
+### Powering Through

-When you fail an uncontested test, you may still succeed — at a cost.
-When you power through, you succeed, so you do not mark any **XP.**
+When you fail an uncontested test, you may still succeed at a cost, you may power through.

-To do so, gain a [Condition](/conditions-and-resting) with a rating equal to the difference between the test's difficulty and the effort you mustered.
+To do so, gain a [Condition](/conditions-and-resting#conditions) with a rating equal to the difference between the test's difficulty and the effort you achieved.
 Name the Condition something appropriate to represent your exhaustion, strain, or injury from powering through.

+Instead of failing the test, you succeed by concentrated power of will (as you succeed on the test, you do not mark any **XP**).

+> Cyrene wants to enter the sultan's city but the gates are closed and will not open before sunrise.
+She decides to try her luck anyway.
+As she approaches the gate, she winks at the younger of the two guards.
+>
+> The skill is obvious in this scenario, she wants to Influence the guards to let her pass.
+Cyrene is trained at Influence, so for her every face of a **5** or higher is a success.
+>
+> For her Approach, she settles on Intuition.
+She is going with the flow, trying to draw something out of the guards to turn to her advantage.
+As her rating for Intuition is **5,** she will roll **5** dice.
+>
+> The GM decides an uncontested test will suffice to convincing the guards to let Cyrene pass.
+>
+> The sultan's city has the trait `Under Martial Law` with a rating of **2** so the difficulty for the test is also **2.** The curfew turns an otherwise trivial task into a challenge.
+>
+> Cyrene throws her **5** dice.
+Two dice come up **1** and.
+As she chose Intuition as her Approach, she uses her trait `Charming Stranger` to re-roll those **1s.** Her result now is **2, 3, 4, 4, 6.** All dice which come up **5+** are hits for her, so she did achieved **1** effort; not enough to succeed.
+She came to the city to rest not exhaust herself even more, so she decides against powering through.
+>
+> She marks **1** **XP** for the **1** effort she achieved, but now she must try another way to get into the city.
+She could try to frighten the guards into letting her pass, but with them already looking irritated and with her Vigor rating of **3,** she fears this might go poorly for her and so decides against it.

+## Group Tests

+Characters may act in tandem with each other, using the same skill and the same approach to achieve the same goal.
+When they do, everyone tests and adds their successes together to determine if they manage to succeed as a group.

+Group tests can be incredible tools to achieve great deeds.
+They can also simply be used to help your compatriots to overcome obstacles you find trivial.
+But they come at the cost of increasing the risk for all participants.
+You either win or you fail as a group.

+During uncontested tests, for each participant beyond the first, the difficulty of the test is increased by **1.**

+When a group fails an uncontested test, each member of the group receives **XP** equal to the effort they individually mustered.

+A group can power through but _each_ member of the group must take a Condition with a rating equal to the difference between the test's difficulty and the effort they, individually, achieved.

+> Outside the city, Cyrene meets up with her travel companion Maro, who comes to her with grave news.
+They definitely need to enter the sultan's city _tonight._ Luckily, Maro remembers scaffolding at the south wall he passed by a few days ago.
+When they arrive fortune is on their side.
+No guards in sight.
+But scaling the city wall will not be an easy task.
+>
+> The city wall has the trait `Weathered & Steep` with a rating of **2,** so the difficulty for the test is **2** but because of the `Martial Law`, there are guards on the wall `Keeping Watch` which increases the difficulty by **1** which is now **3** because they want to enter the city unseen.
+>
+> Though, they can use the `Scaffolding` trait with rating **1** to their advantage.
+>
+> Cyrene and Maro attempt to climb the wall as a group, which increases the difficulty by **1** to **4.** They both test their Maneuver with Vigor (as the task will require endurance more than anything else).
+They both invoke the `Scaffolding` trait to add **1** additional die to their roll.
+Cyrene rolls **2** hits and so does Maro for a total of **4** effort; just enough to succeed.
+>
+> Alone, none of them would not have managed to scale the wall undetected, but together they prevailed, and now they are finally inside.